transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 This Class is the validator for InterCurrent Events

-<a name='T-TransCelerate-SDR-RuleEngineV2-ObjectiveValidator'></a>
+<a name='T-TransCelerate-SDR-RuleEngineV5-NarrativeContentValidator'></a>
-## ObjectiveValidator `type`
+## NarrativeContentValidator `type`

 ##### Namespace

-TransCelerate.SDR.RuleEngineV2
+TransCelerate.SDR.RuleEngineV5

 ##### Summary

-This Class is the validator for StudyObjectives
+This Class is the validator for InterCurrent Events

 <a name='T-TransCelerate-SDR-RuleEngineV3-ObjectiveValidator'></a>
 ## ObjectiveValidator `type`